vincentleeuwen/python-cooking-with-objects/README.md

 ```
 ipython==5.3.0
+flake8==3.3.0
 ```

-**Note:** This pins version 5.3.0 of the IPython project as a dependency to our project.
-Even if newer versions are released of this project, if we reinstall the dependencies we will install version 5.3.0 until we explicitly upgrade this.
+**Note:** This pins IPython version 5.3.0 and flake8 version 3.3.0 as a dependency to our project.
+Even if newer versions are released of these projects, when we reinstall the dependencies we will install these versions until we explicitly upgrade decide to upgrade them.

 ### 3. install dependencies using pip